kasumbarobert/data-driven-grd/README.md

 # data-driven-grd

 This repository has the code implementation of our approach for gradient descent based GRD and the baselines.
-We also provide the final trained models and the dataset we used during the design modifications to minimize wcd for goal-recognition-design.
+We also provide the final trained models and the dataset we used during the design modifications to minimize wcd for goal-recognition-design with optimal human behavior in gridworld domain.

 ## Preriquistes
 This project is based on python3 and assumes you have Python 3.10.6.